dangquan1402/udacity-datascientist-nanodegree/project4/male_female_classifiation_readme.md

 - ![image](images/accuracy.png)
 - ![image](images/losses.png)]

+Based on the accuracy and losses plots, I chose epoch 10 output for final model.
+The accuracy on validation test is about 96%.

 # Conclusion
 In this project, I have built successfully a image classification.
+For using `torchvision` library, it's easier than before, we dont need to build a model from scratch.
+Deep learning becomes easier for training and fine-tuning.
+In my case, I just use google-colab for training, and it takes less than 20 minutes for building a custom model on custom dataset.

+To summarize, there are steps in this project:
+- Data preparation (training and testing)
+- Dataset class (custom dataset, in this project, this is )

 # Improvement
 Since the model size is small, we can use a bigger model to having higher accuracy, or employ another technique for enrich data (image augmentation)